 What To Bring

 - Shoes.
-This trail is not sandal friendly at all.
-You want hiking shoes with good grip for Wayna Picchu.
+This trail is not a good one for flip flops.
+Hiking boots are best if you have them, but you’ll at least want shoes with good grip for Wayna Picchu.

 - Water.
 Try to pack at least 1 liter of water per person.
 It’s important to stay hydrated at higher altitudes.